Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Server1_robot.png?raw=true)
 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Interface_Blynk.jpg?raw=true)

-_Figure 19 : Visualisation des deux modes de contrôle du robot holonome (haut : serveur local, bas : application sur téléphone)._
+_Figure 19 : Visualization of the two control modes of the holonomic robot (top : local server, bottom : application on phone)._

 The instructions are not the same depending on whether you control the robot from your phone or from a local server.
 At first I advise you to follow the local server method which does not require any settings, you just have to work with the data folder and upload the code to the ESP32.